SimonLane/RTLC/README.txt

  - PyQT, distributed under the GNU General Public License v3
  - NumPy, distributed under the BSD License
- - Python Image Library, distributed under its own license These licenses are available in the RTLC\licenses directory.
+ - Python Image Library, distributed under its own license These licenses are available in the RTLC\third-party-licenses directory.

 This product includes software written by Eric Young (eay@cryptsoft.com)